-A first-person essay on being targeted by immigration enforcement as a foreign, Black, pro-Palestinian activist, reflecting on surveillance, repression, and forced departure in the United States for the Guardian.
+A column on being targeted by immigration enforcement as a foreign, Black, pro-Palestinian activist for the Guardian.

-A reported literary essay on disaster, aftermath, and everyday life following Hurricane Beryl on Union Island, Saint Vincent and the Grenadines for Small Axe (SX Salon).
+An essay on the aftermath of Hurricane Beryl on Union Island, my ancestral island in Saint Vincent and the Grenadines for Small Axe (SX Salon).

 An essay on race, accent, belonging, and shifting meanings of Black British identity within elite academia, grounded in experience at an Ivy League university in the United States and United Kingdom for the Guardian.